Luminoid/blog/source/_posts/React-Docs-Key-Point.md

 ## Thinking in React
 1. Start with a mock
-2. Break the UI into a component hierarchy: ssingle responsibility principle
+2. Break the UI into a component hierarchy: single responsibility principle
 3. Build a static version in react: don’t use state to build this static version
 4. Identify the minimal (but complete) representation of UI state: DRY(Don’t Repeat Yourself)
     1. Is it passed in from a parent via props?
 If so, it probably isn’t state.